-For researchers hoping to copy and publish images by Stanley Kubrick for LOOK Magazine, information about how to assess rights to images in the collection and how to obtain both reference and quality copies is provided below.
+For researchers hoping to copy and publish images from the C. M. Bell Studio Collection, information about how to assess rights to images in the collection and how to obtain both reference and quality copies is provided below.